Header image courtesy of 攝影 札記 (via Flickr / CC BY 2.0)

 Peace, quiet, and the site of a horrific tragedy.
 According to legend and local lore, a young bride was travelling to her wedding when one of the porters carrying her slipped.
 The sedan then collapsed and she fell into the nearby pool of water.
 She drowned due to the weight of her wedding dress.
 While it’s a popular hiking site and makes for a leisurely place to while away an afternoon, we would steer clear of venturing too far from the shore, as the bride is said to haunt the pool and the bachelors who swim in it to this day.

 Bride’s Pool, Bride’s Pool Road, Tai Mei Tuk

 Just off the Chinese University of Hong Kong campus, a winding road where train tracks used to run is the site of a tragic folktale.
-A runaway bride and groom are said to have come to Hong Kong by train to wed, but fearful of being stopped by immigration, decided to make their way by foot.
+A runaway bride and groom are said to have come to Hong Kong by train to wed, but fearful of being stopped by immigration, they decided to make their way by foot instead.
 The young woman jumped first, but her braid caught on the train, resulting in a gruesome and fateful tragedy.
 Those who pass by the road where the accident occurred have reported seeing a faceless girl, with a long single braid running down her back.

 Single Braid Road, behind the Chung Chi College Student Canteen, Pond Crescent, Ma Liu Shui, Sha Tin